 When meeting the needs of our aging population is at the heart of what you do, achieving the delicate balance between mission and purpose, service delivery and standards, and financial purpose can sometimes be overwhelming.

-The need for housing and healthcare for elderly Kiwis is growing as fast as the list of issues facing the aged care and retirement villages sector.
-Regulatory requirements, strained capacity, available and affordable land and properties, construction constraints, supply of labour and the challenges that come with your day to day operations are all coming together to create the perfect storm for the industry.
+The need for housing and healthcare for elderly Kiwis is growing as fast as the list of issues facing the retirement village and aged care sector.
+Regulatory requirements, strained capacity, available and affordable land, construction constraints, supply of labour and the challenges that come with your day-to-day operations are all coming together to create the perfect storm for the industry.

-These factors coupled with the increasing cost of operating care units and villages are also making it difficult for smaller operators to survive.
-Increases in funding at a government level has not kept pace with rising costs, and this has resulted in closures of facilities and consolidation of operators.
+These factors coupled with the increasing cost of villages and care units is also making it difficult for smaller operators to survive.
+Increases in care funding at a government level have not kept pace with rising costs, and this has resulted in the consolidation of operators and the closure of facilities.

 How can you weather the storm?

 Our passionate industry experts understand these complex and far-reaching issues.
-In addition to our suite of traditional services like accounting, audit and tax, we go deeper to deliver the tailored solutions your organisation needs to survive now, and well into the future.
-Some of these services include:
+We go deeper to deliver the tailored solutions your organisation needs to survive now, and well into the future.
+In addition to our suite of traditional services like accounting, audit and tax, some of our services include:

 • IT privacy and security